Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Útigönguhöfði – The alternative route

-I thought it might be interesting to take a different route on the way back.
-Someone at the hut had mentioned another track leading back down from the Morinsheiði plateau, towards Útigönguhöfði (try to pronounce that…), with even more spectacular views on the way.
-It was also marked on the map I bought.
-It looked like a shorter route, so I figured I had plenty of margin left.
+I thought it might be interesting to take a different route on the way back from Fimmvörðuháls.
+Someone at the hut had mentioned another track leading down from the Morinsheiði plateau, with even more spectacular views along the way.
+It went towards a mountain called Útigönguhöfði (try to pronounce that… 😉 ) and was also marked on the map I bought.
+This looked like a shorter route, so I figured I had plenty of margin left.

 That turned out to be a little different from what I expected…